hawkrobe/emergent-sensing/README.md

 # Emergent collective sensing in human groups

 * `experiments` contains the code to reproduce all of the behavioral experiments.
-* `data` contains the raw data from these experiments.
+* `data` contains the raw data from these experiments. follow instructions in data/README.md
 * `analyses` contains R notebooks to produce all figures and statistics reported in the paper.
 * `simulations` contains the code to reproduce the simulations with different computational models.